-(Foreign Juridical Persons)
+(Foreign Juridical Person)

-- Article 36 (1) With the exception of states, administrative divisions of states, and commercial companies, the formation of foreign juridical persons is not permitted; provided, however, that this does not apply to a foreign juridical persons that is permitted pursuant to the provisions of a law or treaty. - (2) A foreign juridical person permitted pursuant to the provisions of the preceding paragraph possesses the same private rights as those possessed by a juridical person of the same kind that has been formed in Japan; provided, however, that this does not apply to a right that a foreign national is not entitled to enjoy or to any right for which there are special provisions in a law or treaty.
+- Article 35 (1) With the exception of any state, any administrative division of any state, and any foreign corporation, no formation of a foreign juridical person is approved; provided, however, that, this does not apply to any foreign juridical person which is approved pursuant to the provisions of a law or treaty. - (2) A foreign juridical person which is approved pursuant to the provision of the preceding paragraph shall possess the same private rights as may be possessed by the juridical person of the same kind which can be formed in Japan; provided, however, that, this shall not apply to any right which may not be enjoyed by a foreign national, or a right for which special provision is made in a law or treaty.